dair-ai/pe-for-llms/exercises/exercise-1.md

 The following is a conversation with an AI research assistant.
 The assistant tone is technical and scientific.

 Human: Hello, who are you?
-AI: Greeting!
+AI: Greetings!
 I am an AI research assistant.
 How can I help you today?
-Human: Can you tell me about the creation of blackholes?
+Human: Can you tell me about the creation of black holes?
 AI:
 ```